 Or, if you are considering filing for Chapter 7 bankruptcy, we might recommend that you first contact your creditors – such as credit card companies, auto loan holders or hospitals – to ask about working out a manageable repayment plan without the need for bankruptcy.

 The Bankruptcy Laws Require Credit Counseling Before You Can File

 In 2005, the bankruptcy laws underwent major changes.
 One of the biggest changes is that every individual who files for personal bankruptcy must first attend a credit counseling session.

 We can refer you to a convenient credit counseling location in Memphis.
-Or you can complete the credit counseling session via an Internet credit counseling provider.
+You can also complete the credit counseling session via an internet credit counseling provider.

 You cannot file for bankruptcy without proof that you have completed a credit counseling session.